haskell-text/text-ascii/CONTRIBUTING.md

 Where possible, keep to a similar style to the rest of the module (and the package).
 This isn't a hard-and-fast rule, but a good thing to keep in mind for consistency reasons.

+While developing, ensure you use the `dev` flag.
+Our CI uses this flag to ensure that no warnings are triggered, and the only reason this isn't the default is because Hackage rejects packages with the combination of `-Wall -Werror`.